jez/blog/_posts/2023-12-27-inheritance-in-ruby.md

 ![](/assets/img/light/inheritance-in-ruby/parent-child-include.png){style="max-width:466px"}
 ![](/assets/img/dark/inheritance-in-ruby/parent-child-include.png){style="max-width:465.5px"}

 There's something shocking here: not only do we _not_ have a puzzle piece that links up the singleton class of the module into the singleton class of the child, **there isn't even a tab** on `T.class_of(IParent)`.
+It's smooth on the bottom.
 It is _not actually possible_ for a module's singleton class to be inherited.
 If we wanted to put a term to what's happening here: module singleton classes are **final**.
 They cannot be inherited.

 That comes with some interesting consequences.